ravi8470/Rails_Notes/rails_notes.md

 + and the corresponding database table uses a plural name.
 + when a form is being submitted for editing rather than new submission must use PATCH HTTP method.
 + passing a symbol with the same name,say ':article' instead of an instance variable of same name say '@article' leads to the same behaviour.
-+ scaffold and models can be roughly interchangable terms.
++ scaffold and models can be roughly interchangable terms.The naming convention is same for both, i.e. singular.

 ### DB
 + maybe need to run migration file to create tables in the database. or to create the database structure.